Last Updated on

-10. Visit a little house on the prairie
+10. Visit a Little House on the Prairie

 Visit this historic site in the summer for a wider appeal of old-fashioned family fun when you can camp, take covered wagon tours, wear pinafores, bonnets, and straw hats while you are a student at the Little Prairie School or try your hand as a pioneer as you make rope, grind wheat, shell corn and make your own corn-cob doll.

-9. Follow the signs to Wall Drug
+9. Follow the Signs to Wall Drug

-Signs line Interstate-90 for over 500 miles pointing the way to Wall Drug; by the time it arrives, a massive gift-shop and restaurant in the middle of the prairie, you and your kids will feel as if you have come upon the greatest thing since sliced bread.
+Signs line Interstate-90 for over 500 miles pointing the way to Wall Drug.
+By the time you reach this massive gift-shop and restaurant in the middle of the prairie, you and your kids will feel as if you have come upon the greatest thing since sliced bread.
 And really, you have.
 Wall Drug is a family owned and operated wonderland of touristy wares, interesting photo ops, cheap local food and a fun, imaginative rest stop in the middle of a long car trip!